Automatic differentiation in Julia

 Another curiosity: Benoît Pasquier’s (F-1 Method) Dual Matrix Tools and Hyper Dual Matrix Tools. which extend this to certain implicit derivatives arising in something or other.

 How about Zygote.jl then?
 That’s an alternative AD library from the creators of the aforementioned Flux.
 It usually operates in reverse mode and does some zany compilation tricks to get extra fast.
 It also has forward mode.
 Has many fancy features including compiling to Google Cloud TPUs.
 Hessian support is “somewhat”.
-In the interim Zygote is still attractive has many luxurious options, such as defining optimised custom derivatives easily, as well as weird quirks such as occasionally bizarre error messages and failures to notice source code updates.
+In the interim Zygote is still attractive and has many luxurious options, such as defining optimised custom derivatives easily, as well as weird quirks such as occasionally bizarre error messages and failures to notice source code updates.
 Chris Rackauckas summarises the relationship between some of these methods.

 One could roll one’s own autodiff system using the basic diff definitions in DiffRules.
 There is also the very fancy planned Capstan, which aims to use a tape system to inject forward and reverse mode differentiation into even hostile code, and do much more besides.
 However it also doesn’t work yet, and depends upon Julia features that also don’t work yet, so don’t hold your breath.
 (Or: help them out!)
 JuliaDiff/Diffractor.jl: Next-generation AD is the new bleeding-edge one.